 Light one chimney full of charcoal.
 While the charcoal is lighting, thread the pork cubes onto the skewers.

 When all the charcoal is lit and covered with gray ash, pour out and spread coals out evenly.
-Grill the pork skewers until they browned on all sides and cooked through, about 8 to 12 minutes, turning 4 times during cooking.
+Alternatively, set all the burners of a gas grill to high heat.
+Set cooking grate in place, cover grill, and allow to preheat for 5 minutes.
+Clean and oil grilling grate.
+Grill the pork skewers, turning every 2 to 3 minutes, until char marks appear on all sides and an instant-read thermometer inserted in the center of the meat registers 145°F, 8 to 12 minutes.
 Remove the skewers to a plate and allow to rest for 5 minutes.
 While the pork rests, grill the pita until lightly browned on both sides, about 1 minute per side.
 Remove the pita from the grill and quarter.
 To serve, place pita slices on a plate, lay the souvlaki on top, and place a dollop of tzatziki on the side.